mukeshsoni/react-charts-plus/README.md

 - pass xIndex as the third parameter to the `customTooltip` callback
 - allow for more types for stroke and stroke width props for path. and allow React element to be passed for tooltip html
 - changed label positioning for y-axis
+- allow user to send custom react element as brush background

 Things i plan to add -
-- allow user to send custom react element as brush background
--
+- You let me know!

 > D3 Charts for React

 Let React have complete control over the DOM even when using D3.
 This way we can benefit from Reacts Virtual DOM.